 SWAP has a water lab undertaking bacteriological and full chemical water test at a cost with the aim to become sustainable.
 Bacteriological analysis costs KES 3,000 and full chemical analysis is KES 7,000.
 The lab is mostly utilized for research testing products and technologies, but also for surveillance monitoring water quality and identifying sources of contamination.

 SWAP has a Parasitology lab which is mostly used for testing for parasites such as Schistosoma’s and other soil transmitted helminths for research.
 The lab works in collaboration with KEMRI and the Division of Vector Borne Diseases Lab.

 Sondu Water Enterprise

-In partnership with the Sondu community members, the Ministry of Health, Ministry of Water, Siemens Stiftung and Skyjuice Foundation, SWAP established the Sondu Water Enterprise which was formally launched in July 2016.
-A collaborative initiative between Skyjuice Foundation (Australia) and Siemens Stiftung (Germany) in partnership with SWAP.
+In partnership with the Sondu community members, the Ministry of Health, Ministry of Water, Siemens Stiftung and Sky juice Foundation, SWAP established the Sondu Water Enterprise which was formally launched in July 2016.
+A collaborative initiative between Sky juice Foundation (Australia) and Siemens Stiftung (Germany) in partnership with SWAP.
 Seed funding was received from Siemens and ongoing crowd funding from Global Giving.
-The technology is Skyhydrant filtration of water from river Sondu-Miriu.
+The technology is Sky hydrant filtration of water from river Sondu-Miriu.
 The Enterprise sells filtered water to the public.
 Public toilet service offered with hand washing station for demonstration.
-A local CBO wastrained to take over the enterprise and agreed on handing over to local CBO with probation of 3 months from January to March 2020.
-SWAP has continued to partner with Siemens in the monitoring and water testing of five other skyhydrant filters in Western Kenya.
-In partnership with the Sondu community members, the Ministry of Health, Ministry of Water, Siemens Stiftung and Skyjuice Foundation, SWAP established the Sondu Water Enterprise which was formally launched in July 2016.
+A local CBO was identified and was trained to take over the enterprise.
+SWAP handed over running of the enterprise to the CBO with in March 2020 but still gives technical support as and when needed.
+SWAP has continued to partner with Siemens in the monitoring and water testing of five other sky hydrant filters in Western Kenya.